Curatour/backend/graphql_documentation.md

 Existing Mutations allow for Create, Update and Destroy actions to be made to the backend database.

 The Input Types below describes input requirements.

-For example, in `createEvent(input: CreateEventInput!): Event`, `CreateEventInput!` refers to the type defined below. `Event` defines what Type is available to query in the response.
+For example, in `createEvent(input: CreateEventInput!): Event`,

+- `CreateEventInput!` refers to the type defined below
+- `: Event` defines the Type to expect in the response

 ### Create an organization belonging to a user